-Welcome to Investment Adviser Representative Regulation, the unit that explains who qualifies as an investment adviser representative (IAR) under state law, how IARs register, what exams they must pass, and how their registration can be denied, revoked, or withdrawn.
+Welcome to Investment Adviser Representative Regulation, the unit that explains who qualifies as an investment adviser representative (IAR) under state law, how IARs register, and what exams they must pass.

 Exam Weight: 5% (approximately 3 questions)